Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Behavioral Changes

-If your dog is not quite themselves or behaving oddly, especially around the time you would typically exercise, this is a good sign that something is wrong.
-Your dog may be feeling under the weather, or maybe you went a little too hard the day before.
+If your dog is not quite themselves or behaving oddly, especially around the time you typically exercise, this is a good sign that something is wrong.
+Your dog may feel under the weather, or you went a little too hard the day before.

 Let your dog rest if they don’t seem interested in or refuse to play or exercise.
-Don’t force them.
+Please don’t force them.
 If the problem persists, contact your veterinarian to rule out any medical diagnoses.

 Injury or Heat Intolerance